 Jonathan Banks, J.D.
 Power's vice president of vehicle analysis and analytics, told us that auto dealers, if they were forced to repair recalls for used cars, would likely try to determine whether the remedy was available, and, if not, calculate an expected timeframe for the remedy based on past recalls of similar complexity.
 Then they would try to mitigate that with lower trade-in estimates.

 "They would try to figure out a fairly complicated equation in their head as part of the trade-in process," said Banks, one of the study's authors.
 "You tend to err on the side of being conservative and you'd try to overestimate your costs."

 In the end, that could cost some owners more than $1,200 per affected car, J.D.
 Power estimated.

-The firm estimates that under a ban of used-car sales with unfixed recalls, owners who traded cars into franchised dealers with unfixed recalls in 2014 would have received, on average, $1,210 less for their trade if those dealers were barred from selling the car until its recall was fixed.
+The firm estimates that under a ban of used-car sales with unaddressed recalls, owners who traded cars into franchised dealerships with unfixed recalls in 2014 would have received, on average, $1,210 less for their trade if those businesses were barred from selling the car until its recall was fixed.

 J.D.
-Power estimates that consumers trade in around 10 million used cars into franchised dealerships each year, and from 2010 to 2014, 13.2 percent of all cars traded into franchised dealers had a recall.
+Power estimates that consumers trade in around 10 million used cars into franchised dealerships each year, and from 2010 to 2014, 13.2 percent of those cars had a recall.
 But in 2014, 44 percent of that group had a recall for which parts were not yet available.
-If a ban were in effect, that would mean that nearly 750,000 cars in 2014 that would have likely faced lower trade-in values from franchised dealers, J.D.
+If a ban were in effect, that would mean that nearly 750,000 cars in 2014 would have likely faced lower trade-in values from franchised auto dealers, J.D.
 Power said.